hxiaom/hxiaom.github.io/_posts/2019-08-07-interpretable-machine-learning.md

 - Time limitation
 - Nature of user expertise

+an interpretable model can be required either to reveal findings in data that explain the decision, or to explain hwo the black box itself works.

+A more applicative nature aimed at explainiing why a certain decision have been returned for a paticular input, or a more theoretical nature aimed at explaining the logic behind the whole obscure model.

 ## Environment

 - General Data Protection Regulation (GDPR)

 ## Why interpretable?

+The need for interpretability stems from an incompleteness in the problem formalization, creating a fundamental barrier to optimization and evaluation.

 esspecially for downstream task.